ajcortese/NeuralNetwork/README.md

 - y (labels): y is the mX1 array of input labels
 - lam (regularization): lam is the regularization parameter of the cost function.
 See nnCost for more details

+---------------------//--------------------------

+IMPROVEMENTS:

+Please feel free to email me or post here any suggestions for efficiency gains that would be significant (>=2X) or if you have suggestions/question/comments about the code.
+I mainly wrote this code because I couldn't find open source and efficient NN that was vectorized and could have arbitrary layers/units, so if you have any further improvements I'd be more than happy to incoorporate them.

+Happy hacking,
+Alejandro